Does this ADHD chaos sound like you?

 Talk with an ADHD therapist in Boulder who gets it

 I get it.
 I’ve lived it.
 And I’ve worked with countless clients who’ve also felt frustrated by living in a world that wasn’t designed for them.
 They are smart, motivated, and still somehow…stuck.
 But there is a way through, I promise, and I can help you get there.
-I am an ADHD Certified Clinical Services Provider (CCSP), and I’ve had a lifetime of experience working with my own, so I’ve picked up a few tricks along the way that I’d be happy to share.
+I am an ADHD Certified Clinical Services Provider (CCSP), and I’ve had a lifetime of experience working with my own squirrels, so I’ve picked up a few tricks along the way that I’d be happy to share.

 Ready to feel more in control of your ADHD?

 When ADHD runs the show, it can feel like you’re constantly playing catch-up — trying harder than everyone else just to stay afloat.
 But it doesn’t have to stay that way.
-Once you learn how your ADHD brain works, you can start setting it up for success instead of frustration.
+Once you learn how your brain works, you can start setting it up for success instead of frustration.
 Together we can find strategies and habits for working with your ADHD that will help you thrive.
 So let’s talk.

 Schedule a free consult call